When You Don't Realise You are a Shill

-There was once a writing site where the Owner hired five people to actually Shill for it.
-They were paid to bring in users.
+There was once a writing site where the Owner hired five people who were were paid to bring in new users.

-They ran all over the 'Net, touting the great site, bringing in users and getting paid each time one of their dupes posted.
+These paid shills ran all over the 'Net, touting the site, bringing in users and getting paid each time one of their dupes posted.

-Then, the Owner noticed that many new users were not joining with the referral codes of the Shills but on their own.
-This puzzled him, so he went to various sites and found mere users of his site were Shilling.
+In a short time, the Owner noticed that many new users were not joining with the referral codes of the Shills but on their own.
+This puzzled him, so he went to various sites and to his surprise found mere users of his site were rabidly Shilling.

 Mere users, people who knew nothing about him or his site were praising it.